Updated May 15, 2023.

-The accountant is also someone you want to have in your corner.
-They’ll tell you how to structure a company, teach you how to pay only the taxes you need to (I’m not talking about setting up a shell company in Panama here—but you really don’t want to pay more taxes than necessary), and what you need to keep for bookkeeping, tax write-offs, etc.
+- The accountant will tell you how to structure a company, and teach you how to pay only the taxes you need to (I’m not talking about setting up a shell company in Panama here—but you really don’t want to pay more taxes than necessary), and what you need to keep for bookkeeping, tax write-offs, etc.

-I want to add one more caveat here.
-So you want to be a consultant?
-I WOULD NOT suggest spending tons of money up front.
-There are lots of things for both lawyers and accountants you can spend money on—monthly check-ins, extra paperwork.
-I chose to do the bare minimum UNTIL I have cashflow.
+Pro Tip: Don’t spend tons of money upfront.
+Lawyers and accountants have tons of things they can charge you for—monthly check-ins, extra paperwork, etc. I chose to do the bare minimum UNTIL I had cashflow.
 You should absolutely make sure you’re going to have some money coming in, perhaps even have your first few clients tentatively signed, before you drop a ton of money on lawyers and accountants.
 It’s too easy to get in way over your head up front.

 8. Get ready to battle yourself